JimmyRowland/team_sporty/README.md

 - organized most meetings and created timelines for project production
 - helped with cleaning up code, adding finishing touches and stylistic tweaks to components

+#### Yu Tian
+- Set up NextJS and Graphql Server Boilerplate
+- Set up the authentication and wrote authentication middlewares
+- Created database schemas and wrote many resolvers.
+- Deployed the app on heroku and vercel
+- Helped with some layout issues
+- Distributed YouTube videos

 #

 ## Screenshots